-Funding cannot be awarded to support general ongoing operational costs – proposals must be designed in response to Covid-19 to enhance or adapt services.
+- Funding cannot be awarded to support general ongoing operational costs or replace expected income – proposals must be designed in response to Covid-19 to enhance or adapt services.

 Process for application and decision making

-Expressions of Interest will be reviewed on a rolling basis while funds allow.
+Applications will be reviewed on a rolling basis while the Fund is open.

-Expressions of Interest will be shortlisted by a panel of representatives of the Local Resilience Forum, with reference to other sector expertise as needed.
+Applications will be reviewed by a panel of representatives of the Local Resilience Forum, with reference to other sector expertise as needed.
 Panel decisions will be final.

 Proposals will be evaluated to judge the extent to which they can make a measurable impact on the relevant fund priority, ability to enhance/ complement existing services, and ability to deliver targeted services to vulnerable people.

-A project outline and budget is required as part of the Expression of Interest, and detailed plans/ costs may be required if shortlisted.
+A project outline and budget is required as part of the application, and detailed plans/ costs may be required for large grant applications.

 Payment of grants